Sticky Pork Bao Recipe

 Instructions

-1. Preheat the oven to 160°C (140°C fan).
+1. Preheat the oven to 160°C (325°F) (140°C/275°F fan-forced).

 4. Return the pork to the pan.
-Cover with a lid (or double layers of foil) and cook in the oven for 1 hour and 30 mins.
+Cover with a lid (or double layers of foil) and cook in the oven for 1 hour and 30 minutes.

 5. The pork should be tender enough to break apart with a fork.
-If not, continue cooking (covered) in 15-minute intervals until it is.
+If not, continue cooking, covered, in 15-minute intervals until it is.

 Notes

-MAKE AHEAD – Follow steps 1-6 and refrigerate the pork for up to 48 hours in an airtight container.
-Reheat in the microwave, and add 1-2 tbsp of water to loosen if needed.
+Follow steps 1–6 and refrigerate the pork for up to 48 hours in an airtight container.
+Reheat in the microwave; add 1–2 tablespoons of water to loosen if needed.

-LEFTOVERS – Refrigerate for up to 48 hours.
-Reheat in the microwave, and add 1-2 tbsp of water to loosen if needed.
 Not suitable to freeze.

+Refrigerate for up to 48 hours in an airtight container.
+Reheat in the microwave; add 1–2 tablespoons of water to loosen if needed.

 • Author: Nicole